leahkemp/pipeface/docs/run_on_nci.md

 ## 4. Modify nextflow_pipeface.config

-Modify the NCI project on which to charge the analysis.
+Modify the NCI project to which to charge the analysis.
 Eg:

 ```txt
     project = 'kr68'